sst/sst/www/docs/learn/render-queries.md

 :::

-Next let's render the results.
+Now we need to render the results.
 The `Home` component renders each article on the homepage as a `<li>`.

 <ChangeText>